 - Create a due diligence community.
 Get multiple stakeholders involved such as finance and procurement, and share what you've learned.

-Smith specialises in regulatory compliance including anti-bribery and corruption, competition law, human rights and data protection.
+Smith specializes in regulatory compliance including anti-bribery and corruption, competition law, human rights and data protection.
 As IHG includes more than 5,500 hotels in around 100 countries, he has experience building out a compliance programme globally.
 Here are his tips:

 - Use effective internal marketing.
 Get key stakeholders on board not only at the executive level, but also with the operational teams that will be engaging with the programme on a daily basis.